ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/002-your-first-time-around-with-ecamm-live.md

 At the top left of the Main Window is the <samp>Scenes</samp> pull-down button.
 The text of the button shows the name of your currently active Scene.
 Any other Scenes you’ve created are listed within the menu, giving you fast access to switching scenes during a stream or recording.
 Reference our section on Scenes more details on what Scenes are, and how to use them.

-At the top center of the Main Window you’ll find Ecamm Live’s 3 primary modes— we call them Sources— you can use in your broadcast.
+At the top center of the Main Window you’ll find Ecamm Live’s three primary modes— we call them Sources— you can use in your broadcast.

-{camera icon}#todo - Camera
+{% inlineicon cam %} Camera

-{display icon}#todo - Screen Share
+{% inlineicon screen %} Screen Share

-{camera icon}#todo - Video File
+{% inlineicon video %} Video File
-#todo - build a list style for these types of illustrated, unordered lists.
-Call it .icon-list?

 The above links go to the manual sections for each source and explain each in exhaustive detail.
 {:.notice--info}

 The top right of the Main Window contains two icons, the <samp>Sound Levels</samp> button, and the <samp>Overlays</samp> button.
 Both show or hide the windows for each tool.

-{sound icon}#todo - Sound Levels
+{% inlineicon sliders 45 %} Sound Levels

-{Overlays icon}#todo - Overlays
-#todo .icon-list
+{% inlineicon overlays 65 %} Overlays

 The above links go to the manual sections for each source and explain each in detail.
 {:.notice--info}